 Step by Step Process

 - The capsule may be placed at East Tennessee Children’s Hospital or at the doctor’s office.
 If the capsule is placed at the doctor’s office, you will arrive on the 5th floor of the Medical Office Building at 9:00am.
+If it is to be placed during an EGD, the hospital will call you with your arrival time.

 - The nurse will explain the procedure to the patient and his parents, and show them what the capsule looks like.
 The capsule has a tiny camera inside that takes pictures.
 The nurse will assure that the patient can swallow a pill before starting the procedure.